domaindrivendev/Swashbuckle.AspNetCore/docs/configure-and-customize-swaggergen.md

 ```

 > [!NOTE]
-> If you're using the [Swashbuckle Annotations library](configure-and-customize-annotations.md#configuration--customization-of-swashbuckleaspnetcoreannotations), it contains custom selector functions that are based on the presence of `[JsonPolymorphic]` (or `[SwaggerDiscriminator]` for .NET 6 or earlier) and `[JsonDerivedType]` (or `[SwaggerSubType]` for .NET 6 or earlier) attributes on base class definitions.
+> If you're using the [Swashbuckle Annotations library](configure-and-customize-annotations.md#configuration--customization-of-swashbuckleaspnetcoreannotations), it contains custom selector functions that are based on the presence of `[JsonPolymorphic]` and `[JsonDerivedType]` attributes on base class definitions.
 This way, you can use simple attributes to explicitly provide discriminator metadata.
 To enable this behavior, check out the [Annotations docs](configure-and-customize-annotations.md#enrich-polymorphic-base-classes-with-discriminator-metadata).